-Each student is expected to meet with me at least once during the semester.
-You are also encouraged to contact me regarding any issues, problems, or successes that you might want to discuss, but this is not strictly required.
-In addition to the set office hour slot, I will be available for appointments as needed.
-Because students are teaching in various parts of town, and we do not have a set time when everyone is on campus, I will also be available to meet online via Skype.
-Please email me to arrange appointments.
+Each student is expected to meet with the instructor at least twice during the semester.
+Students are also encouraged to contact the instructor regarding any issues, problems, or successes that they might want to discuss, but this is not strictly required.
+The instructor will be available for appointments as needed, and conferences may be done face-to-face or virtually (Skype, Google Hangouts, etc).